Be earning £100,000 as a freelancer . . . 100 days from now!

 So there it is—100 days, 100 chapters, in 10 Parts!
 A top-tier income is a big job—but any big job can be broken down into manageable chunks.
 And I’ve done that breaking down for you.

-So here’s a commitment from me: if you’ve done all the tasks each day, I guarantee you’ll be earning £100,000 a year after Day 100, from a roster of clients you love working with.
+So here’s a commitment from me: if you’ve done all the tasks each day, I guarantee you’ll be earning a £100,000 income after Day 100, from a roster of clients you love working with.

-The most important lesson you’ll learn: six-figure freelancing is just a numbers game.
-Approach the right set of people, in the right way, and you’ll have all the customers for your services you could ever want.
+The most important lesson: six-figure freelancing is just a numbers game.
+Approach the right people, in the right way, and you’ll have all the customers you could ever want.

 Plus over 100 pages of bonus material